Pawko23/GeeksUI/README.md

 ## Overview

 This project is built for a personal learning purposes.
 I am here recreating a Boostrap theme - [Geeks UI](https://geeksui.codescandy.com/index.html?fbclid=IwY2xjawEmsvlleHRuA2FlbQIxMAABHei2utnh7a71sRMc_ahcDLCNX0t2_ArFqL0D0kvCWY9PCoOgVaD5jvAH6g_aem_kdlKv0XCUPLIevjN1pK0hA) - from **Codescandy** in order to improve my front-end development skills.
 The goal is to replicate the theme's design and functionality as closely as possible with usage of **HTML**, **SASS**, **JavaScript**, followed by **BEM** methodology and **Progressive Enhancement** principles.
+The different appearance of the navigation bar is due to the changes that were applied in the original theme during this project development.

 ## Purpose